 Saving Endangered Gorillas through Anti-Poaching

-Anti-poaching teams, part of the “active conservation” begun by Dian Fossey, continue to protect and save gorillas today in Rwanda and the Congo.
+Anti-poaching teams, part of the “active conservation” begun by Dian Fossey, continue to protect and save gorillas today.

 In addition to the anti-poaching patrols, each group of gorillas the Fossey Fund monitors has a dedicated team that remains with the group from dawn to dusk, seven days per week, 365 days per year.
-These teams have two functions: to collect data on the gorillas and to protect them from poachers.
-Following poaching attacks in 2002, the Karisoke™ Research Center increased the amount of time our tracking teams are with the gorillas from half to full days.
-This protection continues today; trackers spend roughly four hours in the group collecting data and then remain in close proximity to, but out of sight from, the group for the remainder of the day to deter possible poaching attempts.
+These teams have two functions: to collect a variety of data on the gorillas and to protect them from poachers.